-- Points the antenna using the azimuth with the help of the sun and a protractor.
+- Points the antenna using the azimuth, thanks to the sun and a protractor.

-- Points the antenna using the azimuth with the help of a compass.
+- Points the antenna using the azimuth, thanks to a compass.

-- Adjusts the elevation angle with the help of a tape measure and a plumb.
+- Adjusts the elevation angle thanks to a tape measure and a plumb.

-- Detects coordinates by IP or by using a list of cities.
+- Detect coordinates by IP or by using a list of cities.

 - Scans transponders with a SkyStar DVB card.